 As for the Halden siblings' mother's family, the Kverns:

 Arne's and Olina's first child, Paul Kvern, married Sena Elizabeth Hendrickson Anderson sometime before 1912; she was born in 1893.
-Their children were Helga Svern Kvern, born in 1912, and Alfred Reuben Kvern, born in 1914.
-Arne died on October 5, 1915.
+Their daughter Helga Svern Kvern was born in 1912.

 Francis Edward Johnson, born April 7, 1903

 Francis' brother Charles Albert Johnson married Lucy Cichy at Thief River Falls, Minnesota on January 12, 1904, where they lived for many years.
 Thief River Falls is in the far northwest of the state, about 20 miles east of Warren where Alice Morud's family lived.